The product manager skills you need to have

 Product manager skills, both soft and hard, are specific, varied and unique for each project. .Some projects require more technical skillset, while others are more social and require a range of soft skills.
 A combination is desirable, and experience coupled with astuteness will enable you to compete in this field with everything you need.

-If you enjoyed reading this article about product manager skills, you should read these as well:
+If you enjoyed reading this article on product manager skills, you should check out this one about product manager salary.